WallStreetMojo

 Debt Ratio:

-• Step #1: Firstly, the total debt (includes a short term as well as long term funding) and the total assets are collected, which is easily available from the balance sheet.
+• Step #1: The total debt (includes short-term and long-term funding) and the total assets are collected and easily available from the balance sheet.

-• Step #2: Finally, the debt ratio is calculated by dividing the total debt by the total assets.
+• Step #2: The debt ratio is calculated by dividing the total debt by the total assets.

 Debt Ratio = Total Debt / Total Assets

-This leverage ratio formula basically compares equity to debt and is calculated by dividing the total debt by the total equity.
-A high ratio means that the promoters of the business are not infusing the adequate amount of equity to fund the business resulting in a higher amount of debt.
+This leverage ratio formula compares equity to debt and is calculated by dividing the total debt by the total equity.
+A high ratio means that the promoters of the business are not infusing an adequate amount of equity to fund the company resulting in a higher amount of debt.

-The formula of debt to equity ratio can be calculated by using the following steps:
+One can calculate the formula of the debt-to-equity ratio by using the following steps: -

-• Step #1: Here, the total debt and the total equity both are collected from the liability side of the balance sheet.
+• Step #1: The total debt and the total equity are collected from the balance sheet's liability side.

-• Step #2: Finally, the debt to equity ratio is calculated by dividing the total debt by the total equity.
+• Step #2: The debt-to-equity ratio is calculated by dividing the total debt by the total equity.

 Examples of Leverage Ratios Calculation